2001 German Grand Prix: Post-race

 After the crash between himself and Burti on the first lap, Michael Schumacher said that although he saw Burti in his rear-view mirrors, he did not know which line he wanted to take and he could not take avoiding action because of his gear selection problem.
 Burti said that the accident "looked worse on TV" and that he stated his spin on lap 18 was caused because his left arm was aching from the crash.
 FIA medical delegate Sid Watkins attributed the safety measures made in Formula One since the 1970s for preventing Burti and Michael Schumacher from sustaining a major injury.
 Coulthard questioned the decision to stop the race by saying: "Accidents or injury off the track is not normally a reason to stop the race.
 There's lots of races that would have benefited from being red-flagged to give people a show."
 He also said he felt consistency was needed but accepted that the organisers had the final say on stopping a race.
 Villeneuve also agreed with Coulthard's view.
-A spokesman for the FIA confirmed and defended the red-flag decision and they said it was shown to prevent a larger accident.
+A spokesman for the FIA confirmed and defended the red-flag decision, saying it was shown to prevent a larger accident.
 Michelin Motorsport Director Pierre Dupasquier agreed with the FIA's view and stated he was concerned about cars hitting the strands of debris and catching a puncture.

 The race result saw Michael Schumacher retain his World Drivers' Championship lead over Coulthard.
-Race winner Ralf Schumacher, on 41 points, moved to third and Barrichello's second-place demoted him to fourth.
-McLaren's non-score saw Ferrari extend their World Constructors' Championship lead to fifty-eight points.
-Williams retained third on 56 points, but were ten points closer to McLaren, with five races of the season remaining.
+Race winner Ralf Schumacher, on 41 championship points, moved to third and Barrichello's second-place demoted him to fourth.
+McLaren's non-score saw Ferrari extend their World Constructors' Championship lead to 58 championship points.
+Williams retained third on 56 championship points, but were 10 championship points closer to McLaren, with five races of the season remaining.
 This was the final Formula One event to be held at the high-speed configuration of the Hockenheimring circuit; the circuit was shortened by 1.5 miles and the new layout was used starting from the 2002 season.